What is the data properties file ?

 <prefix>:<type>:<additional_info>

-• x: use this prefix for the column representing the WGS84 longitude coordinate in degrees form (e.g., 179.0523).
+• x: use this prefix for the property representing the WGS84 longitude coordinate in degrees form (e.g., 179.0523).

-• y: use this prefix for the column representing the WGS84 latitude coordinate in degrees form (e.g., 50.0234).
+• y: use this prefix for the property representing the WGS84 latitude coordinate in degrees form (e.g., 50.0234).

 • z: use this prefix for an elevation expressed as meters above sea level.
 It is used for 3D coordinates, for example when tracking air tracks.
-There can be only one column defined as the z coordinate.
+There can be only one property defined as the z coordinate.

-• width:, length:: use the prefixes for the columns representing the width and length of the asset.
+• width:, length:: use the prefixes for the properties representing the width and length of the asset.
 The visual analytics page uses these properties to scale the icons that represent the current position of the asset.

 The platform assumes these properties are expressed in meters.